Safe Control and Learning Using Generalized Action Governor: Introduction

-As many autonomous systems operate in a priori uncertain or changing conditions (e.g., due to environmental factors changing or components aging), online learning capability that evolves control parameters using real-time data to adapt to operating conditions is highly desirable for these systems~\cite{fordpatent}.
-The learning must be performed in a safe manner, i.e., constraints must be satisfied during the learning process.
+As many autonomous systems operate under uncertain or changing conditions (e.g., due to environmental factors or component aging), it is highly desirable for these systems to have online learning capabilities that adapt control parameters based on real-time data.
+Such learning must be performed safely, meaning that constraints must be satisfied throughout the learning process to ensure the system's stability and safety.
 However, most conventional learning approaches, including most reinforcement learning (RL) algorithms \cite{sutton2018reinforcement}, do not have the ability to strictly respect constraints during learning.
 As a matter of fact, this has been a major impediment to using these approaches for online learning.
 To overcome this obstacle, a learning algorithm may be integrated with a constraint handling scheme to realize safe learning.
-For instance, safe RL using MPC is investigated in \cite{zanon2020safe,li2020robust} and using control Lyapunov/barrier functions in \cite{cheng2019end,choi2020reinforcement,marvi2021safe}.
-Integrating $Q$-learning and the action governor to realize safe $Q$-learning has also been proposed in our previous conference paper \cite{li2021safe}.
+For instance, safe RL using MPC is proposed in \cite{zanon2020safe,li2020robust,wabersich2021predictive} and using control Lyapunov/barrier functions in \cite{cheng2019end,choi2020reinforcement,marvi2021safe}.
+Integrating $Q$-learning with an AG to realize safe $Q$-learning was also proposed in our previous conference paper \cite{li2021safereinforcementlearningusing}, which highlights the importance of ensuring safety during the learning process.
 These approaches are based on a similar idea of projecting the RL action on a safe set, as described in \cite{gros2020safe}.

-Thus, in the second part of this paper, we extend the discussion on safe online learning using the action governor.
-To make the paper self-contained, we first re-elaborate the integration of $Q$-learning and the action governor for safe $Q$-learning, where we provide additional details compared to our previous conference paper \cite{li2021safe}.
+In the second part of this paper, we extend the discussion on safe online learning using the AG.
+To make the paper self-contained, we first re-elaborate the integration of $Q$-learning and the AG for safe $Q$-learning, where we provide additional details beyond our conference paper \cite{li2021safereinforcementlearningusing}.
 Then, we introduce a new safe learning strategy based on data-driven Koopman control.
 Koopman operator-based control, where control is determined based on a data-driven Koopman linear model of a nonlinear system, is an emerging area of research \cite{korda2018linear,bruder2020data}.
-In this paper, we propose to integrate it with the action governor as an alternative safe learning strategy to safe RL.
+In this paper, we propose to integrate it with the AG as an alternative safe learning strategy to safe RL.
 To the best of our knowledge, such a safe learning strategy based on data-driven Koopman control has not been proposed before.
-Therefore, the contributions of this paper include the following: